D-Claffey-Code-Institute/Star-Trek-Quiz/README.md

 #### Github
 I used Github to store my project and to deploy it.
 #### Am I Responsive
 I used the Am I responsive website to give a screenshot of how my site looks on various screen sizes.
-[See here](#friends-quiz)
 #### Balsamiq
 I used Balsamiq to create the wireframe for my project.